February 28, 2020

 Should I travel inside the U.S.?

 Cases of COVID-19 have been reported in all 50 states, and some areas are experiencing significant community spread of the disease.
-Many states, including New Jersey, have instituted bans on all non-essential travel.
+Many states, including New Jersey, have instituted quarantines for travelers coming from several states.

 Crowded travel settings, like airports, may increase chances of getting COVID-19, if there are other travelers with the illness.
 There are several things you should consider when deciding whether it is safe for you to travel for essential purposes: